-4. Optionally, in Target view, click Capture & analysis options to set more capture options, including the sample rate and the capture duration (by default unlimited).
-Refer to Capture options in the Arm Streamline User Guide.
+4. Optionally, in the Start view, click Advanced Settings to set more capture options, including the sample rate and the capture duration (by default unlimited).
+Refer to Set capture options in the Arm Streamline User Guide.

-Capture a profile using Arm Streamline.
-For more information about how to capture the behavior of your CPU and GPU performance using Arm Streamline, see 3.3 Capture a Streamline profile on page 3-28.
+Capture a profile using Streamline.
+For more information about how to capture the behavior of your CPU and GPU performance using Streamline, see 3.3 Capture a Streamline profile on page 3-28.